jbellic/geo-reverse-service/README.md

 - Possibility to regenerate custom index with excluding countries (wip)
 - Easy to use API

-This implementation is used within the project **Bluecate** for mapping bluetooth low energy geo position to tracking information.
+This implementation is used within the project **Bluecate** for mapping bluetooth low energy device geo position data to readable tracking information.

 ### Parametres
 - latitude